 Islamic architecture is one of the world's most celebrated building traditions.
 Known for its radiant colors, rich patterns, and symmetrical silhouettes, this distinctive approach has been popular in the Muslim world since the 7th century.

 While Islamic architecture comprises several styles across different countries and continents, there are certain characteristics that remain universally prevalent throughout.
-Recognizing these underlying elements—as well as understanding its geographical prevalence—is key to grasping the visually sensational and historically significant style.
+Recognizing these underlying elements—as well as understanding their geographical prevalence—is key to grasping the visually sensational and historically significant style.

 What is Islamic architecture?